cjoke/smallapps/README.md

 # Small programs
 (that makes my day more fun)
+*Feel free to download this repo and play with the code.

 This is a collection of small programs I have fun playing with daily.
 I have learned python programming language and howto maintain git and loads of other stuff along the way.

+This repo is for learning purpose only and there is not other goal than learning new stuff and if Im lucky some of the programs will be usefull. fyi this is my intention.

 For IDE I have played around with nvim and different configurations I have discovered on the github platform.